 The University of Bergen has a vibrant Department of Social Anthropology, Department of Sociology and Centre for Women's and Gender Research (SKOK) that produces research on India.
 It also supports the Bergen Resource Centre for International Development

 Lund University is the home of Swedish South Asian Studies Network (SASNET) which is an inter-disciplinary platform that promotes education, research, and information about the countries of South Asia while also also a national open network resource connecting researchers and academics working on projects related to South Asia at universities throughout Sweden and the Nordic countries.
-For a list of researchers working on India related themes at Lund please click here.

-Stockholm University has a Forum for Asia studies where one can find out about all the research related to India.
+Stockholm University has a Forum for Asia Studies where one can find out about all the research related to India.

 Umeå University’s Department of Public Health and Clinical Medicine has linkages with the All India Institute of Medical Sciences (AIIMS) in New Delhi and Mahatma Gandhi Medical College & Research Institute in Pondicherry.
 A Vinnova - funded research project on tuberculosis in collaboration with researchers at the Open Source Drug Discovery Unit in Bangalore is also based at Umea.
 Medical student education is partnered with St. John's Medical College in Bangalore.
 For more information on Umeå’s India based collaborations please click here.

 Uppsala University has a Forum for South Asia Studies which is an interdisciplinary research forum in the Humanities and Social Sciences.
 Spanning across six faculties (Theology, Law, History and Philosophy, Social Sciences, Languages, Educational Sciences) researchers at Uppsala University are working on multiple subjects related to the South Asian region.
-For information about research related to India please click here.

-The Faculty of Health Sciences at Linköping University and the Pravara Institute of Medical Sciences were part of a research project titled ”Developing a Multisectoral Approach Model for Sustainable Health and Development through Institutional Collaboration between India and Sweden”.The university also has a sizeable Indian student population especially in the Department of Physics, Chemistry and Biology and Dept. of Computer and Information Science.
+The Faculty of Health Sciences at Linköping University and the Pravara Institute of Medical Sciences were part of a research project titled ”Developing a Multisectoral Approach Model for Sustainable Health and Development through Institutional Collaboration between India and Sweden”.
+Click here for information on other strategic partnerships and collaborations.